tudelft3d/website/jobs/phdmultiroofs/index.md

 It focuses on the technologies underpinning geographical information systems (GIS) and aims at designing, developing, and implementing better systems to model 3D cities, buildings, and landscapes.

-It is a multidisciplinary group (computer scientists, geomatics/mechanical/aerospace engineers, and geographers) composed of 7 permanent research staff, several PhD students, postdocs, and visitors.
+It is a multidisciplinary group (computer scientists, geomatics/mechanical/aerospace engineers, and geographers) composed of 8 permanent research staff, several PhD students, postdocs, and visitors.

-It has a history of successful collaborations with the industry and the government: its research has led to [software](https://github.com/tudelft3d) and standards for the management of 3D geographic information.
+It has a history of successful collaborations with the industry and the government: its research has led to [open source software](https://github.com/tudelft3d) and [open standards](https://www.cityjson.org) for the management of 3D geographic information.

 We cover several aspects of 3D geoinformation: 3D reconstruction, analysis, CFD, energy